ijlee2/codemod-utils/docs/src/docs/tutorials/main-tutorial/06-update-integration-tests.md

 </details>

-Now that we're satisfied, we can run `./update-test-fixtures.sh` to update the output fixture files.
+Now that we're satisfied, we can run `update-test-fixtures.sh` to update the output fixture files.

 > [!NOTE]
 >